-- Add salt, pepper, paprika, garlic, thyme, rosemary, and chili to the pouch.
+- Add with salt, pepper, paprika, garlic, thyme, rosemary, and chili to the pouch.

-- Seal the roast in a Ziploc and then cook in a water bath for 12-48 hours.
+- Seal the roast in a Ziploc then cook in a water bath for 12-48 hours.

-- Take the roast beef out of the pouch and let it dry.
+- Take the roast beef out of the pouch.
+Let it dry.

-- Place it on a roasting tray and spread the paste on the entire meat.
+- Place it on a roasting tray.
+Spread the paste on the entire meat.